The Ultimate Guide to Non-Toxic Food Preparation (7 Tips)

 - Clams, Oysters, and Mussels: Cook until their shells open during cooking.

-5. Choosing Safe Cookware
+5. Choosing Safe Kitchenware

 So we’ve got the food and the food prep cooking method covered.
 Now let’s talk about the materials you use to cook, specifically speaking the cookware.